aptos-labs/aptos-core/terraform/aptos-node/aws/README.md

     $ aptos genesis generate-keys --output-dir ~/$WORKSPACE
     ```

-    This will create a `private-keys.yaml` file for you.
+    This will create three files: `private-keys.yaml`, `validator-identity.yaml`, `validator-full-node-identity.yaml` for you.
 Backup your key files somewhere safe, this is important for you to establish ownership of your node, and it will be used to claim your rewards later if eligible.
 Very important!!

 11. Configure validator information.